Chart Color Schemes

 An assessment of population growth drivers in Goonellabah reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by these data, NSW State Government's SA2 level projections are utilized, released in 2022 with a base year of 2021.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Based on projected demographic shifts, Goonellabah is expected to expand by approximately 928 persons to 2041, reflecting an increase of around 6.6% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on projected demographic shifts, Goonellabah is expected to increase by approximately 928 persons to reach a total population of around 15,033 by 2041, reflecting an overall increase of about 6.0% over the seventeen-year period.

 Frequently Asked Questions - Population